rossta/rossta.github.com/source/blog/2015-11-23-generate-pascals-triangle-with-ruby-enumerator.md

 Enumerators allow us to provide an enumerable interface to generated data in much the same way we do for collections.
-Try test-driving an enumerable implementation [other sequences](https://edublognss.wordpress.com/2013/04/16/famous-mathematical-sequences-and-series/) on your own.
+Try test-driving an enumerable implementation of [other sequences](https://edublognss.wordpress.com/2013/04/16/famous-mathematical-sequences-and-series/) on your own.